A. Nathan's confrontation.

 b.
 Went in to her and lay with her: This shows that God did not command that David forsake or leave Bathsheba, even though his marriage to her was originally sinful.
 He was to honor God in the marriage commitment he made, even though it began in sin.

 c.
-So she bore a son . . . the Lord loved him: This shows the great forgiveness and tenderness of God.
+So she bore a son . . . the Lord loved him: Here is the great forgiveness and tenderness of God.
 He did not hold a grudge against David and Bathsheba.
 The days of blessing and fruitfulness were not over for David.

 i.
 "David's best sons came of Bath-sheba; because they were the fruit of their humiliation."
 (Trapp)